vermastutz/US-Power-Outages/README.md

 ### NMAR Analysis:

-In the dataset, the 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' columns are likely Not Missing At Random (NMAR).
-This assessment is based on the nature of how this data is recorded and the circumstances under which it might be missing.
+In the dataset, the 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' columns are likely Not Missing At Random (NMAR).This assessment is based on the nature of how this data is recorded and the circumstances under which it might be missing.
 - The restoration date and time might be missing if the outage is ongoing.
 In such cases, it is impossible to record a restoration time because the outage has not yet been resolved.
 - For particularly severe outages, the restoration information might not be promptly recorded due to the complexity and scale of the incident.
 This could include situations where the data recording systems are affected by the outage or where the restoration process is too chaotic to allow for immediate logging.

-In both cases, the missing data is directly related to the values themselves (i.e., ongoing or unreported severe outages), making them NMAR.
+In both cases, the missing data is directly related to the values themselves (i.e., ongoing or unreported severe outages), making them **NMAR**.

 To better understand the missingness and potentially reclassify it as Missing At Random (MAR), the following additional data might be useful:
 - Detailed incident reports for each outage, which might provide context on whether the restoration was delayed or ongoing at the time of data recording.